Insurance has become an important part of our lives as it provides financial pro ...Read More

 Insurance has become an important part of our lives as it provides financial protection or coverage against uncertain losses.
 However, people often get confused between two important terms used in insurance- reinsurance and double insurance.

-These two terms appear to be the same but significant differences lie between the two.
+These two terms appear to be the same, but significant differences lie between the two.
 Let’s understand how reinsurance is different from double insurance.

 Reinsurance is an agreement between the two parties involved- the insurance company and the reinsurer company.
 Sometimes insurance companies pass on some of the potential risks to other insurance companies to reduce the losses that can occur.
 It is also called insurance for insurance companies.